 An organization that receives direct financial assistance (a grant or cooperative agreement) to carry out an assistance program on behalf of USAID, in accordance with the terms and conditions of the award and all applicable laws and regulations.
+The term recipient does not include subrecipients or individuals that are participants or beneficiaries of the award.
 (Chapters 303, 304, 305, 591)